ykxvqze/bash_projects/README.md

 ## Security auditing/hardening

-<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec.sh">scansec.sh</a>: an interactive script for server security auditing and hardening.
+<a class="external reference" href="https://github.com/thln2ejz/bash_projects/blob/master/scansec.sh">scansec.sh</a>: interactive script for server security auditing and hardening.
 Note: option -a activates an audit-only mode (i.e. no hardening actions are executed).
 The main functions of `scansec.sh` (along with areas audited) are listed below.

 ```
 scansec.sh